mercedesb/dev-together/docs/code-of-conduct.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.

 Organizer: Mercedes Bernard
-Contact Email: devtogetherchi@gmail.com
+Contact Email: <devtogetherchi@gmail.com>
+Contact Phone: will be posted and provided to attendees at all events

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.